 If you plan to do any celebrating or entertaining this winter, you’ll want the inside of your home to be as clean as possible.
 Start by cleaning and disinfecting the trash cans in your bathroom and kitchen.
 Organize your kitchen and appliances and put any dishes or equipment you don’t need in storage for the winter.

 When it comes time to clean the living spaces of your home (for example, the den, family room, and bedrooms), always clean top to bottom.
 Start by dusting the ceiling corners of the room, then work your way to the windows, drapes, and curtains.
 Give your blinds a good dusting, and once you’ve finished with the top of the room, you can clean the floor.
 By going top to bottom, you don’t have to worry about dust and debris from your ceiling or drapes falling on your freshly vacuumed floor.

 While vacuuming, now would be a good time to rearrange furniture.
 Clean upholstered furniture and cover it with plastic if you plan to put it in storage.
 Take time to check the air filters in your home’s heating system.
 You’ll be relying on it heavily over the winter and you’ll want to avoid damage or dirty air recirculation.
 If you haven’t had your HVAC serviced, now would be a great time to call in a professional to ensure your system is functioning with efficiency.

-If you plan on taking on any major home improvement projects before your holiday guests arrive, contact CBC National Bank Mortgageto learn about refinancing or our other great loan options.
+If you plan on taking on any major home improvement projects before your holiday guests arrive, contact First Federal Bank Mortgageto learn about refinancing or our other great loan options.
 Our experts can help advise you on the best option for your home and family.